Cannot search in a case-insensitive manner

 Rails version 4.2.10

 Database adapter Mysql2

 Is this a problem with ruby being version 2.3.1 (the installation guide only lists versions 1.9.3, 2.0.0, 2.1 and 2.2 as being supported for redmine 3.2)?

 We just did a default install of the required packages as they come with Ubuntu 16.04LTS.
 What are we doing wrong?

-#1 Updated by Jens Krämer about 4 years ago
+#1 Updated by Jens Krämer over 4 years ago

 I just checked with latest stable (3.4).
 Redmine uses simple LIKE queries which are assumed to be case insensitive (i.e. it does not explicitly downcase query tokens but does